Memorial (society): School programmes

 Since 1999, Memorial has organised an annual competition for secondary school students around the theme of "The Individual and History: Russia in the 20th century".
 It received between 1,500 and 2,000 entries each year.
 Authors of the 40 best contributions are invited to Moscow to attend a special school academy and the awards ceremony.
 The jury has been headed in the past by Otto Sigurd, Svetlana Aleksiyevich and Ludmila Ulitskaya.
 To date, 26 collections of winning entries have been published: the majority of these can be found on the "Lessons of History" website.

+The Katyn Massacres

+Memorial had a special Polish programme headed by Aleksandr Gurianov.
+Together with the Polish KARTA Center, the Memorial Polish programme researched the mass executions of nearly 22,000 Polish military officers and soldiers, policemen, officials, intelligentsia and others conducted at Stalin's order by the NKVD in Katyn, Kalinin, Kharkiv, Kyiv and probably near Minsk in April and May 1940.
+The result of this research are four publications on the murders, all edited by Gurianov: one volume on Katyn, where NKVD officers murdered at least 4,400 regular army officers and reserve officers; and three volumes on Kalinin, were 6,300 policemen and prison guards and border guards were shot dead.
+Both titles contain an introduction on the crime and the exhumations, and a roll-call of the respective victims with biogram and picture, where available.
+They are based on analogous Polish publications, but include additional information on the Katyn Massacre and expanded biograms.